Our leadership and core management have worked together for more than fifteen years, uniting deep industry knowledge with investment expertise.

 They are established innovators with experience across the energy industry, from conceiving and building the TransBay Cable in San Francisco Bay to introducing groundbreaking financial structures in an already revolutionary industry.

-Our energetic team, including scientists, engineers, financial experts, and construction and operations specialists, is critical to our overall success.
+Our energetic team includes scientists, engineers, financial experts, and construction and operations specialists, and is critical to our overall success.
 It supports our leadership team in all aspects of our business with its collaboration, expertise, and perspective.

 Chief Executive Officer

-Mr. Garland serves as the Chief Executive Officer of Pattern Energy and Pattern Development, a position he has held since he co-founded Pattern Energy Group (Pattern) in 2009.
-Mr. Garland oversees all aspects of Pattern Energy and Pattern Development, but his efforts are largely focused on corporate and industry strategy, capital formation, market and project selection, corporate performance and corporate culture.
-He is based out of the San Francisco office.
+Mike Garland serves as the Chief Executive Officer of Pattern Energy, a position he has held since he co-founded Pattern Energy in 2009.
+He oversees all aspects of Pattern, with special focus on industry strategy, capital formation, market and project selection, and company culture.

-For over 30 years, Mr. Garland’s career has focused on developing, constructing, managing, and investing in energy and infrastructure projects in the United States and around the world.
-He closed his first wind project financing in 1989, and has since successfully managed or oversaw the development, investment and operations of nearly 10,000 megawatts of renewable energy projects worldwide and nearly $50 billion of infrastructure assets.
+For more than 30 years, Mike has focused on developing, constructing, managing, and investing in energy and infrastructure projects in the United States and around the world.
+He closed his first wind project financing in 1989, and has since successfully managed or oversaw the development, investment and operations of nearly 10,000 megawatts of renewable energy projects worldwide and nearly $50 billion in infrastructure assets.

-Mr. Garland and his wife Gigi co-founded The Bay School, a high school in San Francisco that focuses on technology and ethics.
-They also support the University of California, Berkeley’s Physics Department and the University of Washington’s Medical School.
-Mr. Garland sits as an active Trustee of the University of California, Berkeley Foundation.
+Together with his wife Gigi, Mike co-founded The Bay School, a high school in San Francisco that focuses on technology and ethics.
+Mike and Gigi also support the University of California, Berkeley’s Physics Department and the University of Washington’s Medical School.
+Mike sits as an active Trustee of the University of California, Berkeley Foundation and currently serves on the board of directors of SteelRiver Infrastructure Fund North America, GP.
+He is based in San Francisco.

-As the Executive Vice President of Business Development, Mr. Armistead leads all global business development, including construction, engineering, and major equipment procurement.
-Mr. Armistead values the opportunities his position affords him to create new renewable energy projects that become part of the long-term energy infrastructure.
+Hunter also leads all global business development, including construction, engineering, and major equipment procurement.
+He values the opportunities his position affords him to create new renewable energy projects that become part of the long-term energy infrastructure.
+Hunter holds a bachelor’s degree in electrical engineering from Rice University.
+He is based in Houston.

 Executive VP and Chief Legal Officer